September 23, 2021

 Throughout the course of his 33-year career in healthcare administration, Johnson has been recognized as an active, compassionate leader, committed to providing excellent care to the community.

 Under Johnson’s guidance, Mountain View has been consistently recognized as a leader in healthcare quality.
-The hospital has received numerous quality awards, including the Patient Safety Excellence Award from HealthGrades and six consecutive “A” Hospital Safety Grades by the Leapfrog Group.
+The hospital has received numerous quality awards, including the Patient Safety Excellence Award from HealthGrades for four years and 12 consecutive “A” Hospital Safety Grades by the Leapfrog Group.
 Mountain View also received the HealthInsight Quality Award for seven consecutive years and has been named to the IBM Watson Health 100 Top Hospitals list.

 Johnson is a strong supporter of continuing education and professional development for healthcare administrators.
 He received “Fellow” status with the American College of Healthcare Executives early in his career and has continued supporting the College through involvement in state-based activities.
 From 2012-2014 Johnson served as President of Utah Healthcare Executives, the local chapter of the American College of Healthcare Executives.
 He followed this term by serving as Regent for the state of Utah from 2015 to 2018.